More by Quan To

 Nobl9 supports numerous alerting methods, including Slack, PagerDuty, Discord, ServiceNow, Jira, Opsgenie, and Microsoft Teams.
 We also have a webhook that you can use to send alerts to any tool with a REST endpoint, such as xMatters, Asana, FireHydrant, and many more.

 As you can see, it only takes a few minutes to set up Nobl9 and Pingdom to start monitoring your website and build an SLO around it.
-If you want to try this for yourself and you haven’t used Nobl9 or Pingdom before, sign up for a free Pingdom trial and a Nobl9 trial.
+If you want to try this for yourself and you haven’t used Nobl9 or Pingdom before, sign up for a free Pingdom trial and a Nobl9 account.
 To learn more about each tool, check out these links: